Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   | isRTU      | int    | This parameter is optional.
 The value range is 0/1.<br/>If the value is null or 0, establish modbusTCP communication.<br/>If it is 1, establish modbusRTU communication. |

-- Return: ErrorID, {index}
+- Return:

+  ErrorID,{index},ModbusCreate(ip,port,slave_id,isRTU);

   ErrorID: 0 indicates that the Modbus master station is created successfully. -1 indicates that the Modbus master station fails to be created.
 For other values, refer to the error code description

-  index: master station index.
-Supports a maximum of 5 devices.
-The value ranges from 0 to 4.
+  index: master station index, which supports a maximum of 5 devices, ranging from 0 to 4.

 - Supporting port: 29999